NexusMutual/docs/docs/governance/governance.md

 Every member who joins Nexus Mutual has voting power equal to one vote plus the sum total of their NXM tokens.

-For onchain votes, a single member's voting power is capped at 5% of the total NXM supply.
+A single member's voting power is capped at 5% of the total NXM supply.
+This cap applies to Snapshot votes as well as onchain votes, because the Snapshot space reads voting power from the `VotePower` contract.

 ### Quorum for Rejection